RohitAwate/Everest/README.md

 ![home](https://user-images.githubusercontent.com/23148259/45769743-23e5a380-bc5e-11e8-9e45-5ea50342c19f.PNG)
 _Everest running on Windows 10._
 # Why Everest?
 - Everest is written in Java.
-Thus, it is significantly **lighter on resources and more responsive** than its Electron-based competitors like _Postman_.
+Thus, it is significantly **lighter on resources and more responsive** than its Electron-based alternatives like _Postman_.
 It aims to provide the same level of functionality in a lighter, native but equally slick package.
 - Aesthetic is very important.
 With a **gorgeous, flat design**, Everest is a pleasure to look at and to work with.
 It is also entirely theme-_able_.

   > I want you to want to use it!